AghilesTMA/Calculator/README.md

 # Calculator
-A calculator using HTML CSS and JavaScript (Frontend mentor challenge)
+A calculator using HTML CSS and JavaScript (Frontend mentor challenge).